What Is Packaging Design and Why Is Packaging Design Important?

 This is where the packaging functionality will become your number one priority.
-This is such a specialized area of product development that there are engineers that specialize in this field.
-Sure, the designer may come up with an idea but before it can go into production, an engineer will have to review all of the project requirements to ensure the package structure and materials meet the needs of the product.
+This part of product development involves engineers that specialize in this field.
+The designer will come up with an idea.
+Then, before it goes into production, an engineer will review the project requirements.
+The engineer ensures that the packaging structure and materials meet the product’s needs.

-Here are the 5 key components for providing a great experience with your product packaging.
+Here are the 5 key components to provide a great experience with your product packaging.

 The Extras of Packaging Design

-This is an extra step for companies that want to really impress their customers.
-It is not a necessary step, but it is a step that I recommend.
+This is an extra step for companies who want to impress their customers.
+It is not a necessary step, but we recommend it.

 “It’s the little details that are vital.
 Little things make big things happen” -John Wooden

-1. Can we add something to be used with the product?
+- Can we add something to use with the product?